rubinda/rubinda/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I love to work with IoT devices (especially in farming :cow:).
-If you have any projects needing help make sure to contact me :raised_hand_with_fingers_splayed:

-:green_apple: Also a hackintosh enthusiast, using it as my daily driver (outside of work only :cry:).
+:green_apple: I'm a hackintosh enthusiast, using it as my daily driver